 Vt.
 LBR 5005-4.
 Filing Documents Via Other Electronic Means.

-Filing Documents by E-Mail.
+E-Mail Transmission of Documents for Filing.

 The Clerk accepts documents by e-mail for filing.
-However, filing via CM/ECF is preferred.
-The appropriate e-mail address to use for this purpose is efiling@vtb.uscourts.gov.
-Documents e-mailed to the Clerk for filing must be PDF attachments to the transmittal e-mail and, whenever possible, be in a searchable format.
-Parties who submit documents for filing by e-mail are required to simultaneously serve all parties in interest via e-mail and immediately thereafter e-mail a certificate of service (as a PDF attachment) to the Clerk.
-Exhibits to pleadings, motions, and other documents that are submitted for filing by e-mail must be clearly marked as exhibits.
-If documents are e-mailed, the original of those documents should not be transmitted to the Clerk by any other means.
-Court fees that are due at the time of filing must be paid pursuant to the provisions set forth in paragraph (c) of this Rule.
+The Court prefers attorneys file documents via CM/ECF, rather than e-mailing them to the Clerk for filing, and requires non-attorneys who wish to file documents electronically to transmit their documents to the Clerk via e-mail.
+The appropriate e-mail address to use for e-mail filings is efiling@vtb.uscourts.gov.
 See also Vt.
 LBR 1002-1(b); Vt.
 LBR 9011-4(d).

+If a pro se debtor files a petition, schedule, or statement by e-mail, the debtor must affix the required signature as specified in Vt.
+LBR 9011-4(c).

+Documents e-mailed to the Clerk for filing must be in the form of PDF attachments to the transmittal e-mail and, whenever possible, be in a searchable format.
+Parties who transmit documents for filing via e-mail are required to simultaneously serve all parties in interest via e-mail and immediately thereafter e-mail a certificate of service (as a PDF attachment) to the Clerk.
+Exhibits to pleadings, motions, and other documents that are transmitted for filing via e-mail must be clearly marked as exhibits.
+If documents are e-mailed, the original of those documents should not be transmitted to the Clerk by any other means.

+Pro se parties who transmit documents for filing via e-mail must call the Clerk’s Office, either immediately before or immediately after the e-mail transmission, to notify the Clerk’s Office of the e-mail filing.
+This is important because documents are not deemed filed until the Clerk’s Office enters them on the docket.
+See also Vt.
+LBR 5005-2(c)(2).

+Court fees that are due at the time of e-mail filing must be paid as set forth in paragraph (c) of this Rule.

 Service of Documents on the United States Trustee.

 The United States trustee receives electronic notice of all electronically filed documents.
 The only documents which must be served on the United States by first-class mail or hand delivery are monthly operating reports.
 See Vt.
 LBR 4002-1(e) (directing that paper copies with original signatures be served on the United States trustee).
-The United States trustee will not accept service of any documents by fax or e-mail.
-But see Vt.
-LBR 9013-1(g)(3) (requiring motions to seal be served on the United States trustee).
+The United States trustee will not accept service of any documents by fax or e-mail except as set forth in these Rules.
+See Vt.
+LBR 9018-1 (requiring motions to restrict access to Court records be served on the United States trustee via e-mail).

 Form of Payment.